 Depending on the access available to your backyard/property a crane may be required to deliver your pool.
 When your local pool builder comes out to quote you, they will check to see if this is required.
 Part of the installation cost is excavation and if you hit a rock, there may be additional charges.

 By law all pools require fencing, so be sure to get a quote for a fence so you know the overall cost of your pool.

-When you get a quote for your pool, your local pool builder will include the equipment you need to run your pools You can always upgrade to include mineral sanitation systems, eco pool pumps (which have variable speed so they use less energy and make less noise) in-floor cleaning system and pools covers.
+When you get a quote for your pool, your local pool builder will include the equipment you need to run your pools.
+You can always upgrade to include mineral sanitation systems, eco pool pumps (which have variable speed so they use less energy and make less noise) in-floor cleaning system or pools covers.